 Is MRR Worth It?

-In my personal opinion, MRR is not worth it.
+In my personal opinion, some MRR is not worth it.

 Many people don’t realize how much work actually goes into successfully selling digital products (even if they are MRR digital products.)